sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

         if(e.target && e.target.tagName == 'LI') {}
 });
 ```
+- requestAnimationFrame() Limited Browser Compatibility(IE10+,Safari6+) - only triggers when the result will update the display i.e. Will not trigger on a hidden browser tab whereas SetInterval/SetTimeout will.

 <h2>jQuery Specific Coding Tips</h2>
 - To create a jQuery plugin use (function($){ $.fn.yourPluginName = function(){ /* Your code */ return this; }; })(jQuery);